Purpose & Need

 - Improve the system operating efficiency of the transit network.

-- Support local and regional land use planning and transit-oriented design.
+- Support local and regional land use planning and transit-oriented development.

 - Provide social benefits from transit investment that supports an array of economic and affordable housing development.